decentraland/old-documentation/_posts/development-guide/2018-01-04-scene-state.md

 ## Local and remote scenes

 **Local scenes** store the scene state locally as part of the scriptable scene object.
-For example, when you create scenes with the Decentraland CLI, the default scenes for the options _Basic_ and _Interactive_ are both local scenes.
+The default scenes that you create with the CLI work like this.

 {% raw %}